Selected Questions and Answers

 How do you control access to the product based on roles?

 Through client computer or ActiveDirectory/LDAP imposed access controls and file-level permissions.
-Beyond that, either the AnalytiX DS governance platform or any Eclipse-compatible SCCS like Git for metadata assets -- where permissions by role are configurable -- can lock down specific projects, jobs, and other metadata assets.
-Access to the IRI Chakra Max database firewall product however is controlled by sign-ons to the manager and user (client) modules.
+Beyond that, either the erwin (AnalytiX DS) governance platform or any Eclipse-compatible SCCS like Git for metadata assets -- where permissions by role are configurable -- can lock down specific projects, jobs, and other metadata assets.

 + DW ETL Operations